 Other precautionary maintenance measures include, but are not limited to, the following: timely replacement of your windshield wipers, period checks of all exterior lights to make sure that they are working properly, routine brake service and be sure to know your vehicle’s “blind spots,” or the areas of the road that cannot be seen while looking forward or through either the rear-view or side mirrors.

 Always wear your functional seatbelt, which includes the lap belt and shoulder harness, and require your passengers to wear their seatbelts at all times.
 Children should be placed in appropriate child seats and should not be allowed to sit in the front passenger seat until they reach an appropriate age.

-A large portion of car accidents occur at intersections.
+A significant portion of car accidents occurs at intersections.
 The following preventative rules for intersections should be followed:

 - When you are approaching a green light you should be prepared for it to turn red

 - When you are stopped at a red light, and it turns green, proceed slowly and look in both directions for vehicles that may have entered the intersection

 - A yellow light means “proceed with caution”